Guatemalan Recipe: Tapado Seafood Soup

 Unlike the hearty stews of the highlands of Guatemala such as Kak-ik, pulique and pepian, tapado seafood soup hails from Puerto Barrios and Livingston on Guatemala’s Caribbean coast.
 Also known as the banana coast due to the vast quantities of bananas produced in the region, it’s home to the Garifuna people, a distinct cultural group originally from Africa who settled on the coasts of Belize, Guatemala and Honduras.

 The music, religion and culinary traditions of the Garifuna are quite different from those of the Maya from the highlands.
 You’re more likely to see fish, shrimp, coconut, plantain, banana and hot pepper sauces in the typical dishes in this region.
 Tapado (as it’s most often “topped” with a fried whole fish) is a dish that combines all of those ingredients in perfect harmony.
+It’s a very popular dish during Garifuna Settlement Day, one of the largest, most exuberant festivals in Guatemala.

 Other popular Guatemalan dishes in Livingston, Rio Dulce and Puerto Barrios include pan de coco, a coconut bread sold from baskets by women in the markets and pescado guisado con coco, whole fish steamed in coconut milk with vegetables.